there4/fogbugz-php-api/README.md

 object.
 It allows access to all of the API commands exposed by FogBugz, and returns a SimpleXMLElement object for any commands that return data.

+## FogBugz CLI

+This project was written in support for a FogBugz command line client.
+Check out my repo at [there4/fogbugz-php-cli](https://github.com/there4/fogbugz-php-cli) for a working command line tool for FogBugz.
+You can notate cases, track time working, and review histories.
+Try it, you'll like it.

 ## Sample Code

     $fogbugz = new FogBugz(